 Angela Johnston - Associate Principal

 Angela was the Assistant Principal at Bellevue School in Newlands for seven years before coming to Amesbury School.
 She led Literacy and Numeracy in the Junior area of the school, and brings effective and current methods of developing authentic integration of ICT in classroom programmes and helping others to do the same.
 Angela is passionate about Literacy, in particular reading, and is skilled with collecting, collating, analysing and interpreting data to diagnose next learning steps for students.

 Ursula Cunningham - Associate Principal

 Urs was an Associate Principal in a large Wellington School for five years prior to joining the Amesbury team.
 Like Angela, Urs has a personal passion for Literacy and is particularly skilled at teaching the building blocks of reading and writing.
 She has had significant experience in team teaching approaches and personalising learning.

-Michael Young: Michael comes to us with experience in early childhood.
+Michael Young: Michael came to us with experience in early childhood.
 He works in our junior area.
 As an artist, Michael brings a strong creative background and a strong interest in developing children’s creativity.
 Michael has worked for a number of years painting sets for TV and film in both Auckland and Wellington.
-We are looking forward to his input in developing a learning environment which encourages the development of children’s creativity.
+He has strong input in developing a learning environment which encourages the development of children’s creativity.